Alternatives to Starting a Charitable Nonprofit

 Giving circles are rapidly becoming a popular way for individuals to channel and amplify their philanthropic impulses.
 Giving circles can be small and informal, something like a neighborly potluck, with a few people pooling their money and giving it to a chosen charity.
 Or they can be highly organized, require contributions of thousands of dollars, and a commitment of many years.

-A traditional nonprofit is not the only business structure that can be set up to do good; consider other business structures.
+A traditional nonprofit is not the only business structure that can be set up to do good; consider other business structures, such as a B Corporation.
+Many of the businesses we love are hybrids of business and charity.
+Examples include Ben & Jerry's, TOMS, Warby Parker, and Patagonia.